dusktrades/ftx-cli/README.md

 ## Getting started

 > ℹ️ Planning on using FTX CLI purely for displaying exchange data?
 You can ignore this section for now; API credentials (key and secret) are only required for authenticated, account-related parts of the platform, such as trading and lending.
->
-> ⚠️ If your machine is shared or unsecure, it is recommended that you save your API credentials elsewhere instead of using the [`login`](#login) command.

 ### Create API credentials